The Power of Community

 By Chris Quick, Distance Night in Palatine Meet Director

 Over the past year, I have thought about community a great deal.
-The lack of vibrant, physical community seems to be related to so many of the ills of modern society.
-Too often, we outsource our need to be with others to a screen or a distant, but virtual, connection.
+The lack of vibrant, physical community seems to be related to so many ills in modern society.
+Too often, we outsource our need for others to a virtual connection on a screen.
 Researchers are working overtime to understand this shift in human relations, to weigh the impact on both our individual and collective psyches.

 I try to spend as much of my night watching races and being as gracious and grateful as I can.
-You all chose - some at the cost of great time and distance - to come and race with us, to help us build an incredible event.
+You all chose - some at the cost of great time and distance - to come and build an incredible event with us.
 We set out a template for what might be possible, but it is the physical commitment of each athlete and coach that makes it reality.

 I thank all of you for making this particular reality with me.

 And boy did we do well last Saturday night.
 We did over $5,000 at the gate.
-After expenses we will be able to donate more than $4,000 to Special Olympics.
+After expenses we donated more than $4,000 to Special Olympics.
 Last year, we did 10-11 boxes of shoe donations.
-This year, we had 20 full boxes .
+This year, we had 20 full boxes.
 Our kids from Youth Hunger Opposition in Palatine doubled their donation total from the previous year.
 Making our event a charitable community endeavor is the best thing we ever did, and I thank all of you from the bottom of my heart for your donations.
 On to some commentary…

 Boys 1600 Results in 7 of the Top 14 Times Nationally

 Everyone knew the Boys 1600 Main Event was going to be fast.
 The assembled field was just unbelievable: Drew Bosley (WI), Caleb Easton (WI), and Carter Cheeesman (TX) were all NXN qualifiers.
-Bosley and Easton just broke 9:00 at Arcadia with Bosley going 8:49.
+Bosley and Easton broke 9:00 at Arcadia this year with Bosley going 8:49.
 Cheeseman had just finished 31st at World Junior Cross Country.
-Add into that mix Andrew O’Keefe (IL) and Thomas Shilgalis (IL) who are the co-favorites for the Illinois state title, and you had quite the potential for speed.
+Add into that mix Andrew O’Keefe (IL) and Thomas Shilgalis (IL) were the co-favorites for the Illinois state title, and you had quite the potential for speed.
 The weather cooperated, and we got a classic race.